VakteyeVakteye

 How long does an IMY tillsyn take?

-There is no statutory time limit.
-Recent published decisions show case durations from initiation to decision typically running 12 to 36 months.
-The Apoteket Meta Pixel decision (DI-2023-13015) was decided on 17 June 2024 after an investigation that began in 2023.
-The Spotify access-rights case (DI-2021-2318) ran from 2021 to a 13 June 2023 decision.
-Complexity, cross-border coordination under the EDPB consistency mechanism, and respondent cooperation all extend timelines.
+There is no statutory time limit, though under Förvaltningslagen (2017:900) Section 12 a complainant can demand a decision within four weeks if a case has been pending longer than six months.
+Published decisions show wide variation: the Apoteket Meta Pixel decision (IMY-2022-3270) was issued on 29 August 2024 after an investigation opened in 2022.
+The Spotify access-rights case (DI-2019-6696) ran from a January 2019 noyb complaint to a 12 June 2023 decision — roughly four years.
+Complexity, cross-border coordination under the EDPB consistency mechanism, and respondent cooperation all affect timelines.

 Cookie consent